jitpack/jitpack.io/BUILDING.md

 curl -v https://jitpack.io/com/github/User/Repo/Tag/Repo-Tag.pom
 ```

-Although we monitor all the builds feel free to get in touch any time you face an issue.
+Although we monitor builds feel free to get in touch any time you face an issue or click the Report button.
 The easiest way is to open a GitHub issues or come chat on https://gitter.im/jitpack-io

 ## Rebuilding